Skip to main content

 • Use platform CLIs (AWS, GCP, Azure, Fly.io) directly

-• Run locally for personal tools and internal use
+• Run locally for personal tools and internal utilities

 Help me deploy this to Vercel.
 Set up the configuration and walk me through it.